Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Discussion

 This study has some limitations.
-First, our study considers only replicas implementing the original WalkSAT formulations, and in the years since it was first postulated, there have been many improvements.
-We believe the PTIC framework can be applied to the majority of the improved heuristics, as well as to other, more general SAT heuristics, and possibly to other problems.
-Second, we evaluate the PTIC-WalkSAT algorithm on a limited number of instances: we choose four SAT classes that are known to produce hard instances and filter out the 82\% easiest-to-solve instances.
-It is possible that the PTIC-WalkSAT algorithm's ability to solve hard problem instances does not necessarily imply there will be comparable performance gains for simpler problems.
+First, we considered only replicas that implement the original WalkSAT heuristic formulation.
+In the years since it was first proposed, there have been many improvements to it.
+We believe the PTIC framework can be applied to most of these improved heuristics, as well as to other, more general SAT heuristics and to other problems by one choosing an appropriate solver parameter to represent the temperature of the replica.
+Second, we evaluated the PTIC-WalkSAT algorithm on a limited number of problem instances: we chose four SAT classes that are known to produce hard instances and filtered out the 83\% instances that were easiest to solve.
+It is possible that the PTIC-WalkSAT algorithm's ability to solve hard problem instances does not imply there will be comparable performance gains for easier problems.
 However, energy and runtime costs are dominated by hard problem instances, so we believe this is the area where improvements to solvers can have the greatest impact.
-Third, the PTIC framework generalizes PT and does not require Metropolis--Hastings updates; because of this its system dynamics may differ from the established understanding of PT~\cite{hukushima1996exchange}.
+Third, the PTIC framework generalizes PT and does not require MH updates; for this reason, its system dynamics may differ from the established understanding of PT~\cite{hukushima1996exchange}.
 A potential future research direction would be to generalize PT-specific techniques, such as temperature-setting methods under a generalized notion of what temperature represents in each replica.
+This area of research could unlock increased improvements from the replica-exchange mechanism.